 In this mode you can get the drones attention by waving your arms around in the air and then have the drone take your picture by holding your arms out and then bring them together to make a square with your hands.
 You have around three seconds to make a perfect pose or start all over again.

-If you are a drone pilot in Columbus GA not only providing aerial videos and photography but video editing and production with special effects and background music, then you will need to buy a software program for this as well.
+If you are a drone pilot in Columbus GA not only providing aerial videos and aerial photography but video editing and production with special effects and background music, then you will need to buy a software program for this as well.
 The one for Windows I recommend is Adobe Photoshop for photos and Adobe Premiere for video editing and rendering.
 Of course the price goes up if you include your time for video production so this can be quite lucrative.

 In this mode you can tap different fixed points on the screen and the drone will fly to each fixed points sequentially until the last one is reached and stop.
 You have three different settings to choose while flying the waypoint set paths.
 Free setting allows the Phantom 4 to follow the waypoints however you have the ability to move the gimbal camera around.
 Route Linked heading follows the set path while keeping the gimbal camera pointing forward all the time.
 The adjustable heading allows the drone to follow the set path but cuts corners to do nice sweeping turns.